hidasib/GRU4Rec_PyTorch_Official/README.md

 - [Diginetica](https://competitions.codalab.org/competitions/11161#learn_the_details-data2)

 **Preprocessing:**
 The details and the reasoning behind the preprocessing steps can be found in [1,2] for RSC15 and in [3] for Yoochoose, Rees46, Coveo, RetailRocket and Diginetica.
-Preprocessing script for RSC15 can be found in the [original implementations repo](https://github.com/hidasib/GRU4Rec/blob/master/examples/rsc15/preprocess.py), and in (the repo corresponding to [3])[https://github.com/hidasib/gru4rec_third_party_comparison] for Yoochoose, Rees46, Coveo, RetailRocket and Diginetica.
+Preprocessing script for RSC15 can be found in the [original implementation's repo](https://github.com/hidasib/GRU4Rec/blob/master/examples/rsc15/preprocess.py), and in (the repo corresponding to [3])[https://github.com/hidasib/gru4rec_third_party_comparison] for Yoochoose, Rees46, Coveo, RetailRocket and Diginetica.
 After running the scrips, double check if the statistics of the resulting sets match what is reported in the papers.

 Preprocessing scripts yield 4 files per dataset:
 - `train_full` --> full training set, used for training the model for the final evaluation (the pair of `train_full`)